colejarczyk/doc/api/admin_users.rst

 .. warning::

-    Remember, you must update the whole data of the admin user.
-If you don't want to change e-mail address, you must pass current value.
+    Remember, you must update the whole data set of the admin user.
+If you don't want to change the e-mail address, you must pass the current value.

 .. tip::

     It's not possible to delete an admin user.
-Set ``isActive=0`` if you want to disable access to the Open Loyalty.
+Set ``isActive=0`` if you want to disable access to Open Loyalty.

 Example
 ^^^^^^^